Zyabrik10/Zyabrik10/README.md

 # Zyabrik10

 Good morning.
-My name is Oleksandr, or just Alex.
-Currently, I am a student at WSZIB, studying computer science.
+I am a student at WSZIB, studying computer science.
 I have a passion for learning new things, especially when they are really useful or can bring a lot of fun.
 Right now, I am looking for an internship as a Full-Stack Developer (any commercial experience is welcome).

 My current project: [canvas-wizard](https://canvas-wizard.vercel.app/)